Drag-Along Rights

 Also known as Drag-Along, Drag-Along Provision, Drag-Along Agreement

-Drag-along rights compel minority stockholders to join a sale of the company approved by a defined majority (typically the board, the preferred, and the common).
-Each signatory of the Voting Agreement agrees in advance to vote their shares in favor of the sale and waive dissenters' rights, which lets the company close a stock acquisition without holdouts.
+Drag-along rights compel minority shareholders to join a sale of the company approved by a defined majority (typically some combination of the board, the preferred holders, and the common holders).
+Each signatory of the shareholders' agreement agrees in advance to vote their shares in favor of the sale and waive dissent rights, which lets the company close a stock sale without holdouts.

 In depth

-The Voting Agreement is the document that holds the drag-along.
+The shareholders' agreement (sometimes a separate voting agreement) is the document that holds the drag-along.
 Every party to the agreement (founders, key employees, all preferred investors) signs up to vote their shares in favor of any sale approved by the trigger group.
-If the trigger fires, signatories must sign the merger documents, waive their dissenters' or appraisal rights under Delaware law, and not interfere with the closing.
+If the trigger fires, signatories must sign the transaction documents, waive any dissent or appraisal rights available under local company law, and not interfere with the closing.

 The mechanics distinguish drag-along from tag-along.
 Tag-along lets a minority follow a majority sale on the same terms (a defensive right for the minority).
 Drag-along forces the minority to participate (an offensive right for the majority).
 The two often appear together in the same agreement.
 The drag triggers a forced sale; the tag triggers a forced opportunity to sell.